 To find our more about our behaviour policy and how it links to Thrive, please see our policies page: http://www.nansloe.com/policies/.

 Mrs Swiggs completed her licensed practitioner training in 2016 and has been really enjoying helping to embed Thrive across the school.
 She plans and ensures the delivery of a Thrive based approach to provide emotional and social support to children across all classes in the school, including the ongoing assessment of the emotional and social needs of all children.
 Where children are identified as having particular difficulties in this area, Mrs Swiggs coordinates support for them.

-Mrs Simpson delivers intensive Thrive support to individual children in our Thrive room, working under the guidance of Mrs Swiggs.
-These 1:1 sessions are play based and very much enjoyed by the children.
-She also works very closely with the parents of children with a Thrive action plan and she also opens the Thrive room at lunchtime, for any child who has a Thrive pass
+She also works very closely with the parents of children with a Thrive action plan and she also opens the Thrive room at lunchtime, for any child who has a Thrive pass.

-If you have any concerns about your child, whether you think they might benefit from Thrive or whether they're already part of the Thrive group, please speak to Mrs Swiggs or Mrs Simpson; an appointment can be made through the school office.
+If you have any concerns about your child, whether you think they might benefit from Thrive or whether they're already part of the Thrive group, please speak to Mrs Swiggs; an appointment can be made through the school office.